Kong/kongponents/docs/components/modal.md

 ### hideDismissIcon

 When using the `header-image` slot we display a dismiss 'X' button in the upper right corner of the dialog.
-Boolean for hiding this button (`false` by default).
+Set this prop to `true` to hide the button (`false` by default).

 :::tip
 If you want to have a dismiss icon on your dialog without using the `header-image` slot, you should use the [KPrompt](/components/prompt.html) component.